chenxiaolong/Custota/README.md

 7. That's it!

 Once the OTA server URL is configured, Custota will automatically check for updates periodically.
 The checks can be turned off completely or extended to automatically install the updates as well.
 To reduce battery usage, the timing of the periodic update checks is controlled by Android.
 They run at most once every 6 hours.

+If OTAs are installed from an OTA server (instead of a local directory), then automatic checks and automatic installs will work even before the device is initially unlocked following a reboot.

 ## OTA server